redhat-developer/kam/docs/test/test-guide.md

 Follow [https://github.com/code-ready/crc#documentation](crc) installation guide.
 * Or a 4.5+ cluster hosted remotely

-NOTE: Make sure that `kam`, `oc`, `gh` and `argocd` binaries are in `$PATH`.
+NOTE: Make sure that `kam` and `oc`binaries are in `$PATH`.
 Use the cloned kam directory to launch tests on `4.5+` clusters. `4.5+` cluster needs to be configured before launching the tests against it.
 The files `kubeadmin-password` and `kubeconfig` which contain cluster login details should be present in the `auth` directory and it should reside in the same directory as `Makefile`.
 If it is not present in the auth directory, please create it.
 Then run `make prepare-test-cluster` to configure the `4.5+` cluster. `make prepare-test-cluster` comprises installation of sealed secrets and OpenShift GitOps operator and create sealed secrets instance.

 #### E2e tests:
 E2e(end to end) tests utilize [godog](https://github.com/cucumber/godog) and an external library package [clicumber](https://github.com/code-ready/clicumber) which define sets of generic gherkin test steps.